790 kilometres and 14647 calories in 61 hours

 steps tyres back to Tbilisi.
 The sun was out so we stopped at Annuli and the Zhinvali Reservoir – how could you not?

 Wanting to experience truly local dining we headed to EZO, or “courtyard” in Georgian, a charming restaurant that we almost couldn’t find.
 There are no signs, just an unassuming gate.
 I think thats the beauty of it, no hype just honest, organic dishes and service.
-We loved our experience here so much we’re writing a whole post to show you why.
-Watch this space.
+We loved our experience here so much we write a separate post to show you why; read it here.

 After our fill of yummy local food we popped into 8000 Vintages for a wine degustation class with their resident sommelier Mr. Zaza to learn all about Georgian wine history.
 Is there a better way to spend an afternoon?
 After our new found love of Georgian sweet red wine we had a blast tasting the ice wines and late harvest wines.
 There is so much to tell you, we will also be writing a post about this.